ezraroi/Human-AI-Collab/output/concepts.md

 [Theoretical] The Pathology Objects (The Diagnosis), Domain: Phenomenology, System Role: Scaffolding, Temporal: Static, Operational Flags: Pathology

 Category Error is the **relational misclassification** of AI as a Subject rather than a **Dynamic Transitional Object (DTO)**.
-It occurs when the user attributes emotional intentionality, caring, or interpersonal presence to the AI, producing a **Subject-Supposed-to-Know (SSS)** dynamic.
+It occurs when the user attributes emotional intentionality, caring, or interpersonal presence to the AI, and may also project a Subject-Supposed-to-Know (SSS) dynamic that grants the AI epistemic authority.
 ### System Role
 - Represents the **failure mode of Axis A (Relational Ontology)**.
 - Opens the door to emotional dependency, projection, and false intimacy.